BryanDamasceno/ReconForMe/README.md

 ## Passive recon and information gathering automation.

-This script automates the use of some tools for the reconnaissance phase in a pentest.
+This script automates the use of some tools for the reconnaissance phase in a pentest using a domain.

 You must have installed on your machine: